6 Tips For Taming Family Laundry Piles

 • Piles to put away

-With 6 members of our family, I figured there were 84 socks washed, sorted, paired up and folded EVERY WEEK…and that was only the socks!
+With six members of our family, I figured there were 84 socks washed, sorted, paired up, and folded EVERY WEEK…and that was only the socks!
 Ugh!!!

-Here are 5 laundry pile taming ideas to try…
+Here are six laundry pile taming ideas to try…

 1. Enlist the kids to help!
 Start young and get them in the habit!

-• Pre-schoolers can help sort clothes into piles, pair up socks, and even help put laundry away in lower drawers with guidance.
+• Pre-schoolers can help sort clothes into piles, pair up socks, and even assist with putting laundry away in lower drawers with guidance.

 • Have elementary school kids begin folding and putting away their own laundry.
 Sort their clothes into a basket just for them.
 Then have them fold and put away their own clothes.
 You can even let them pick the color of their own laundry basket!

 • Teach middle schoolers to do their own laundry!
-Give them one day a week that they can use the washer and dryer.
+Allow them one day a week to use the washer and dryer.
 Make sure it does not interfere with your laundry days.
-Once you have taught them how, then they have graduated out of your laundry responsibility!
+Once you have taught them how, they will graduate from your laundry responsibility!

 2. Laundry day or days?

-• I chose 2-3 days a week to do laundry.
+• I choose to do laundry 2-3 days a week.
 This meant smaller, more manageable loads and piles.

 • Others I have known opt to do a load each day.

-• If you buy the same style of socks, and one gets a hole or you loose one in the wash, the leftovers can be paired up together.
+• If you buy the same style of socks, and one gets a hole or you lose one in the wash, the leftovers can be paired up together.

-• I am not a neat freak, so I say, just put the loose socks in a drawer and if they are all the same, then the kids just pick two socks off the top and you’re set!
-Most people however, prefer folded socks.
-Teach the kids to fold socks and you are done!
+• I'm not a neat freak, so I say, just put the loose socks in a drawer.
+If they're all the same, then the kids can pick two socks off the top, and you’re set!
+Most people, however, prefer folded socks.
+Teach the kids to fold socks, and you are done!

 4. Less is more.

-• Less clothing is more freedom from huge piles of laundry!
+• Less clothing means more freedom from huge piles of laundry!

 • Less clothing makes the “What do I wear today?” decisions easier to make.